justinmahar/articulate-nlg/README.md

 For your convenience/flexibility:

 - You can get a list of all concept names using `persona.getConceptNames()`.
 They are pulled directly from the core using `Object.keys()`.
 - For some neuralyzer level voodoo, you can get/set the whole core on a persona using `persona.getCore()` and `persona.setCore(core)`.
-Erase memories or drop in whole new personalities if you want.
+Erase memories or drop in whole new personalities if you want!

 ## TypeScript Support